gdgd009xcd/AutoMacroBuilderForZAP/README.md

 [Gradle]: https://gradle.org/

-## I don't know gradle...
+## I don't know Gradle...
-* if you are unfamiliar with gradle and install method, please visit <A href="https://github.com/gdgd009xcd/AutoMacroBuilderForZap/wiki/1.2.-Basic-Usage#12basic-usage">here</A>.
+* if you are unfamiliar with Gradle and install method, please visit <A href="https://github.com/gdgd009xcd/AutoMacroBuilderForZap/wiki/1.2.-Basic-Usage#12basic-usage">here</A>.